-This name is displayed in the Add-in Manager dialog box when UFT opens.
+This name is displayed in the Add-in Manager dialog box when UFT One opens.
 For more information on the SetActiveAddins method, see the UFT Automation Object Model Reference.

 If support for an environment is loaded:

-UFT displays the environment display name in all of the dialog boxes that display lists of add-ins or supported environments.
+UFT One displays the environment display name in all of the dialog boxes that display lists of add-ins or supported environments.
 (For example: Define New Test Object dialog box, Object Identification dialog box.)

-UFT displays the list of test object classes defined in the testing extensibility XML in dialog boxes that display the list of test object classes available for each add-in or environment.
+UFT One displays the list of test object classes defined in the testing extensibility XML in dialog boxes that display the list of test object classes available for each add-in or environment.

-The UFT user cannot modify the set of identification properties that comprises the test object description, which is defined in the testing environment XML.
-Therefore, when the UFT user selects an environment supported by a Testing Extensibility Testing Agent in the Object Identification dialog box, the buttons for adding and removing properties and the Ordinal identifier option are disabled.
+The UFT One user cannot modify the set of identification properties that comprises the test object description, which is defined in the testing environment XML.
+Therefore, when the UFT One user selects an environment supported by a Testing Extensibility Testing Agent in the Object Identification dialog box, the buttons for adding and removing properties and the Ordinal identifier option are disabled.

-When no object in the application matches the description stored in the test, UFT uses Smart Identification (if it is configured) to try to identify the object in the application.
+When no object in the application matches the description stored in the test, UFT One uses Smart Identification (if it is configured) to try to identify the object in the application.

-To enable UFT to use the Smart Identification mechanism to single out the correct object when more than one object matches the description, the Testing Agent must implement FindObjectId2.
+To enable UFT One to use the Smart Identification mechanism to single out the correct object when more than one object matches the description, the Testing Agent must implement FindObjectId2.
 For more information, see Implementing FindObjectId or FindObjectID2: Map a Description to an Object ID.

 Modify the environment XML: